 Kewra, or Kewda is an essential oil distilled from the male flower of the fragrant screwpine.
-The plant is native to Tropical Asia, Southeast Asia and Australasia, and the oil is used as a flavoring agent throughout much of these regions.(Adkar et al. 2014)The Indian Ayurvedic plant (kewda) Pandanus odoratissimus Lam. belonging to the family Pandanaceae (Kirtikar et al. 1991).
+The plant is native to Tropical Asia, Southeast Asia and Australasia, and the oil is used as a flavoring agent throughout much of these regions.(Adkar et al. 2014) .The Indian Ayurvedic plant (kewda) Pandanus odoratissimus Lam. belonging to the family Pandanaceae (Kirtikar et al. 1991).
 The overall Pandanus genus contains about 600 species distributed mainly in subtropical and tropical regions; there are around 30 to 40 species of Pandanus in India.
 It is widely distributed in India over coastal districts of Orissa (especially in Ganjam), Andhra Pradesh, Tamil Nadu, and to some extent in parts of Uttar Pradesh (Chaterji et al. 2001).
-P. odoratissimus is said to be a restore health, strength, or well-being, promoting a feeling of well-being in tropical climates.
-Ayurvedic science has found the medicinal action of essential oil yielded by the screw pine's highly scented flowers to be useful in headaches, earaches and as a liniment for rheumatic pains.
+P. odoratissimus is said to restore health, strength, or well-being, promoting a feeling of well-being in tropical climates.
+Ayurvedic science has found the medicinal action of essential oil yielded by the screw pine's highly scented flowers to be useful in headaches, earaches, and as a liniment for rheumatic pains.
 It may be chewed as a breath sweetener or used as a preservative in rice made foods.
 Pandanus has antiviral, antiallergy, antiplatelet, anti-inflammatory, antioxidant, and anticancer action ( Prajapati 2003 )..
 Kewra flowers and leaves are also essential in certain communities' worship of Hindu goddess Manasa.
-Fragrant screw pine is a small branched tree or shrub with fragrant flower found wild in southern India, Burma and Andaman.
+Fragrant screw pine is a small, branched tree or shrub with fragrant flower found wild in southern India, Burma and Andaman.
 It is small, slender, branching tree with a flexous trunk supported by brace roots.
-With rosettes of long pointed , stiffly weathery, spiny, bluish green, fragrant leaves, it bears in summer very fragrant flowers. it is used as perfume aromatic oil(kevda oil) and fragrant distillation(otto)called “keorra-ka-arak’’.used plant part-male flowers.
+With rosettes of long pointed, stiffly weathery, spiny, bluish green, fragrant leaves, it bears in summer very fragrant flowers. it is used as perfume aromatic oil(kevda oil) and fragrant distillation(otto)called “keorra-ka-arak’’.used plant part-male flowers.
 They are almost exclusively used in the form of a watery distillate called keora water.
 Flowers have a sweet, perfumed odor that has a pleasant quality similar to rose flowers, but kewra is more fruity,the distillate (Kewra water, pandamus flower water ) is quite diluted, it can be used by the teaspoon or tablespoon.
 They are most delightful , richest and powerful of perfumes even when dried.The stigma of the flowers of Pandanus odorotissimus is processed in oil and used as nasal drops to treat convulsions due to epilepsy.
 The root of ketaki is processed in coconut oil and the oil is used for application to the scalp to treat alopecia and to improve the luster of hair.
 To treat earache, the oil of Ketaki is slightly warmed and put to the ears.Cold infusion of the root of Pandanus odorotissimus is given in a dose of 30 – 40 ml to treat fever and in cases of measles.Root of ketaki is boiled in milk and it is given in a dose of 25 – 30 ml to treat conditions of threatened abortion, to improve the strength of uterine muscles and to improve sexual vigor and physical strength.The paste prepared from the root of ketaki is applied over the skin to improve complexion and to treat black heads.Root powder in a dose of 2 – 3 g with hot water is taken to treat indigestion and diabetes.

 The chemical composition of the essential oils obtained by water distillation of the staminate inflorescences of Kewda (Pandanus odorifer. var. fasicularis).
 The major components of kewda oil were found to be 2-phenethyl methyl ether (65.6–75.4%), Terpinen-4-ol (11.7–19.5%), p-Cymene (1.0–3.1%) and Alpha Terpineol (1.2–2.9%)(Mishra et al.2000)